rv-amberh/rock-paper-scissors/README.md

 # rock-paper-scissors
-A fun game of rock, paper, scissors I built.
+A *simple* fun game of rock, paper, scissors I built.
 Have fun!